Gastove/drinkery/techniques/combine.md

 * A Serving Glass

 #### Technique
-1. Fill your mixing vessel a third to a half full of ice.
+1. Fill your mixing vessel  half full (ish) of ice.
 2. Pour all of your liquid ingredients in to your vessel.
 3. Stir until the outside of the vessel feels **really** cold.
 4. Strain in to the serving glass.